We are committed to making a positive impact in the communities in which we live and work.

 Vibrant communities provide value to all their constituencies: Individuals, families, businesses and institutions have more opportunities to grow and thrive.
 We believe it is important to support organizations that contribute to making each area a place where current and future employees want to live and work.

 Horace Mann’s headquarters location is in Springfield, Ill., where we are among the area’s largest private employers.
 Other geographic markets with established locations include Dallas; Madison, Wisc.; and Cherry Hill, N.J.
-In 2022, the Horace Mann Educators Foundation directed $171,500 to charitable organizations that serve our communities.
+In 2023, the Horace Mann Educators Foundation directed $185,000 to charitable organizations that serve our communities.

 Given the size of our Springfield workforce relative to population, we are especially invested in the long-term success of the community.
 We are one of the largest annual supporters of the United Way of Central Illinois.
 Our contribution supports basic and educational needs in the community, such as targeted educational programs addressing kindergarten readiness, on-time achievement and graduating with a plan.

-Supporting student literacy & libraries
+Supporting student needs

 Addressing child hunger

-Educators have long identified hunger as a major obstacle to students’ physical and mental development.
-The Horace Mann Educators Foundation contributes to food pantry programs – many hosted at schools – through the North Texas Food Bank, the Food Bank of South Jersey, the Second Harvest Foodbank of Southern Wisconsin, and the Food Bank of Central and Eastern North Carolina.
+• Contributed to food pantry programs – many hosted at schools – through the North Texas Food Bank, the Food Bank of South Jersey and the Second Harvest Foodbank of Southern Wisconsin.